Blockleaders founder and editor invites you into her library, where her beloved books, family, and a lost hungry caterpillar await.

 When I carelessly ask if she uses a Kindle, Alison looks genuinely horrified, like I’d suggested replacing her children with Tamagotchis.
 “No!
 I love the look and the smell and the texture of books.
 And the history!
 I once tried reading with a Kindle, but the books kept sliding off onto the floor.”

 She recalls how distraught she was when her childhood copy of The Very Hungry Caterpillar was destroyed in a house fire.
 “It was bought for me by my aunt who has lived in Australia most of her life, so I don’t get to see her very often.
 We had a fire in the house we live in now and we managed to keep our entire library because it was kept locked away in a room that was quite far away from the fire.
 But it just happened that I had been reading the Very Hungry Caterpillar to my children and had left it in the utility room, and that went up in flames.”
-She has taken the precaution of replacing the book with two
+She has taken the precaution of replacing the book with two copies, because no household should risk ever being without the insect eating disorder classic.

 If reading was her passion, it has been tempered somewhat in recent years.
 “I frequently read between forty and fifty thousand words per week professionally so I don’t read for pleasure at the moment.”